 It has now become imperative for small and large businesses to evolve at pace and better accommodate a wider range of business scenarios and working styles.
 Implementing the modern workplace has climbed to the top of every business agenda and CTOs are expected to be part of every step of this strategic transformation.

 Technical leaders driving digitisation initiatives in their organisation are faced with an increasingly overwhelming number of challenges – greater uncertainty about the future, the need to connect staff everywhere and at any time, substantially sophisticated cyber-threats, a plethora of computing devices to monitor, and a sprawling array of different software-as-a-service applications.
 To manage implementation successfully, CTOs need to adopt a forward-looking approach to restructuring the workplace landscape.

-Many organizations either aren’t moving forward fast enough to keep pace with change, or they lack a comprehensive, business-wide digital transformation plan.
+Many organizations either aren’t moving forward fast enough to keep pace with change, or they lack a comprehensive, business-wide, cloud-based digital transformation plan.

 Modernising the workplace comes with a novel set of security challenges.
-Employees need to access data anywhere and at any time across various devices.
-Without the right assessments, end-point vulnerabilities can become ripe for exploitation.
+Without the right assessments, change control, incident management and patching, end-point vulnerabilities can become ripe for exploitation.